 On the other hand, some take pride in the historical connection to the past.
 To some Barbadians, the colonial period, despite its flaws, contributed to the development of institutions, infrastructure, education and law, policing, and governance systems in the country.
 They argue that Barbados’ education, legal systems, and democratic practices are a source of pride and a reminder of the country’s historical journey.
 They are hurt by views that throw out what is of value and diminish a real sense of identity that has distinguished who they are.

-They point to The Right Honourable Errol Barrow (Rogues chapter thirty), who fought for the British in World War II and was an English scholar in economics and law.
+Many Bajans point to The Right Honourable Errol Barrow (Rogues chapter thirty), who fought for the British in World War II and was an English scholar in economics and law.
 As the father of independence, he established many British institutions that shaped Barbados.
 Bajans are proud of his achievements, but some say his time has passed, and his cozy relationship with the colonial establishment is no longer appropriate.
+He certainly was a man of his time and an inspired leader.

 Balancing Complex Perspectives